-The short answer is yes.
+Yes.
 But there is no such thing as foolproof security as typically the weakest link is the user himself.
-Usually, the smallest mistake often revolves around online scams and phishing sites and this can compromise any security system.
+Usually, the smallest mistake often revolves around getting conned by online scams and phishing sites.
+It is said that social engineering can compromise any security system.

 In the case of GCash, the keys to an individual account are the MPIN.
 GCash has also implemented a fingerprint validation method to help you log in without inputting the MPIN.
 You just need to turn it on from the settings screen.

 Let us not share our MPIN with anyone as this 4-digit number is the key to your kingdom.
-Once someone gets your MPIN and the OTP, he can have control of your account.
 This bears saying that we should not share our MPINs with anyone, especially in any phishing attempts in FB Messenger, clicking links in text blasts, or email scams.
 Sharing accounts also increases the chances that anyone can break into your account.

 Also, remember that GCash employees do not ask for your MPIN.
 More often than not it is the scammers that impersonate GCash employees.

 GCash employs two-factor authentication

 GCash has implemented OTP (one-time password) validation for most transactions that are connected to account or card linking, cashing in, cashing out, sending big amounts to other accounts, or online payments.
 You will need to validate any via SMS or email for any OTP validation.
 This serves as a type of two-factor authentication — meaning you need to do two things to prove that you are the owner of the account.

-Usually, the weakest link in the chain is usually the person himself.
-Oftentimes we set the MPIN to 1111 or to our birthday.
-We get swindled by scams that ask us for our MPINs and OTPs.
+Again in setting MPINs, the weakest link is usually the person himself.
+Oftentimes people set the MPIN to 1111 or to their birthdays.
 Or we share our scan to pay vouchers or GCredit with strangers.

-Again the best defense is vigilance.
-The best practice is to set a proper MPIN and not to share our account information with anyone, not even GCash support.
+The best defense is vigilance.
+One good practice is to set a proper MPIN and not to share our account information with anyone, not even GCash support.